brownopinionproject/boptools/README.md

 ### Installing dependencies and setting up ShinyApps

-Once you have an R console open, you'll want to install any dependencies used by the dashboard and deployment.
+Once you have an R console open, you'll want to install any dependencies used by the dashboard and for its deployment.
 To do so, run the following command in your terminal
 ```
 install.packages(c("anesrake", "pollster", "tidyverse", "stringr", "rlang", "ggplot2", "shiny", "rsconnect", "survey", "viridis", "sortable", "lubridate", "shinylive"))
 ```